Formation Control for UAVs Using a Flux Guided Approach: Constraints for Formation Planning

-Once an expression of the total flux through the surface $S_1$ is found, the positions of the UAVs which increase the flux through the surface can be found by minimising the function $\Phi_2({x})$.
+Once an expression of the total flux through the surface $S_1$ is found, the positions of the UAVs that increase the flux through the surface can be found by minimising the function $\Phi_2({x})$.
 In particular, we define the problem as obtaining the minimum of the negative flux.
-Specifically, for a surface normal $\hat{n}$ as in Figure \ref{fig:hemisphere}, the flux is negative, and decreases in the negative direction as the surface moves toward the target.
+Specifically, for a surface normal $\hat{n}$ as in Figure \ref{fig:hemisphere}, the flux is negative and decreases in the negative direction as the surface moves toward the target.
 When the unit vector is reversed the flux is positive but has the same magnitude.
-Therefore by finding the negative flux we obtain a solution in which the formation is orientated toward the target.
+Therefore, by finding the negative flux we obtain a solution in which the formation is orientated toward the target.

-Many potential solutions to the flux minimisation problem are not suitable for threat mitigation.
+Many potential solutions to the flux minimisation problem are not suitable for real-world applications such as hostile UAV threat mitigation.
 For instance, the flux can be increased by simply expanding the formation.
 This solution is not suitable since we require the formation to surround the formation at a given distance.
-Also, many local solutions about the target exist.
-For example, any hemisphere rotated about the target is a solution.

-Instead, we prefer to apply some constraints to directly limit our solution to a feasible set.
-Primarily, we wish to limit the size of the formation.
-Therefore, we impose quadratic equality constraints that limit the absolute length of the side-length of the boundary.

-Whilst these constraints permit a rhombic formation of the leaders, the overall flux minimisation should ensure that the formation remains square since the flux is greatest when the formation area is maximised.
+We find a useful solution by applying constraints to limit the solution to a feasible set defined by the geometry of the formation.
+As our primary objective is to limit the size of the formation, we propose to impose quadratic equality constraints that limit the distance between adjacent UAVs.
+Although these constraints allow a rhombic formation of the leaders, the overall flux minimisation should ensure that the formation remains square since the flux is greatest when the formation area is maximised.
 More stringent conditions were placed on the dot products of the vectors between the leader UAVs; however, these were overly restrictive as they resulted in extremely slow convergence.

-The primary advantage of this constraint formulation is the absolute length of formation edges is preserved throughout the minimisation.
-This means the solution at each iteration is collision-free.
-Also, since that relative motion of the formation is not constrained, the system can perform complex manoeuvres to align itself with and navigate toward the target.
-Also, the final size of the formation can be set by specifying the final side-length, $l$ in the constraints.

 We formulate the flux minimisation problem as: